Court of Appeal and Labour Courts

 Examples of Ministry of Interior decisions a person can appeal against:

-- Regularization of residents of the region, spouses or minors accompanying parents.
+- Regulation of residents of the region, spouses or minors accompanying parents.

-- Regularization of legal status for minors born in Israel
+- Regulation of legal status for minors born in Israel

 - Work permits for foreigners.